 We used the Playtex Ventaire bottles because it seemed to reduce the gas and colic symptoms in my baby, but I know many parents swear by Dr. Browns bottles as well.

-I love this tip from XXX to store the bottles conveniently and sort them.
+I love this tip to store the bottles conveniently and sort them.